enricotomasi/WizControl/README.md

-(The Software and code available in this project are provided "as is" without warranty of any kind, either express or implied.
+This software use OpenWiz library, thanx to https://github.com/UselessMnemonic/OpenWiz (The Software and code available in this project are provided "as is" without warranty of any kind, either express or implied.
 Use at your own risk)